 - Many athletes have a small snack before morning training.

-- Drink some fruit juices or non-dairy smoothies in addition to your main meals (i.e. not as a meal replacement).
+- Drink some non-dairy smoothies in addition to your main meals (i.e. not as a meal replacement).

 * What is a large portion?

 The following are examples for an average sized male (weights are dry weights):

 - Morning porridge: 140g rolled oats, 40g dried fruit.
 Served with fresh fruit